muarshad01/Quran_Topics/books-of-bible.md

 * These books, which form the foundation of Jewish scripture, outline the creation of the world, the stories of the patriarchs, the Exodus from Egypt, and the receiving of the law.

+#### The Talmud (Tafsir)
+* The is the central, comprehensive collection of Jewish law, ethics, customs, and traditions, serving as the foundation of religious life.

 ***

 * https://www.usccb.org/offices/new-american-bible/books-bible